Enterprise no-code platform BRYTER raises $66 million Series B to accelerate US expansion, led by Tiger Global

 The investment round was led by New York based investment firm Tiger Global, with participation from existing investors Accel, Dawn Capital, Notion Capital and Cavalry Ventures.

-The capital will be used to accelerate BRYTER’s international expansion, particularly in the US, where BRYTER opened an office last year and has since seen rapid adoption, currently supported by a team in New York, with more to come.
+The capital will be used to accelerate BRYTER’s international expansion, particularly in the US, where BRYTER has seen rapid adoption since opening a New York office last year.

-A group of leading enterprise software executives and entrepreneurs also joined the round in recognition of the platform’s huge potential, including Amit Agharwal, CPO of DataDog, Lars Björk, former CEO of Qlik, Ulf Zetterberg, founder and CEO of Seal software and former ServiceNow global SVP James Fitzgerald.
+A group of leading enterprise software executives and entrepreneurs also joined the round in recognizing the rapid growth and future potential, including Amit Agharwal, CPO of DataDog; Lars Björk, former CEO of Qlik; Ulf Zetterberg, founder and CEO of Seal Software and former ServiceNow Global SVP James Fitzgerald.
 They will act as consultants for the company and assist in US go-to-market development.

 Founded less than three years ago in 2018, BRYTER has rapidly become the leading no-code automation platform for enterprise services.
-Digital transformation and automation are reshaping industries at a rapid pace, accelerated by the pandemic, but the need for coding resources is often a barrier for companies who increasingly depend on software to succeed.
+While digital transformation and automation are reshaping industries at a rapid pace, the need for coding resources is often a barrier for companies who increasingly depend on software to succeed.

-Selective enterprise services have become digital, like intake processes and ticketing systems, but some of the most valuable services, notably within compliance, legal, tax, privacy and security functions, but also in other regulatory departments like procurement, administration, and HR, are still manual, individual consultant relationships.
-BRYTER helps business experts within global organizations turn enterprise services into interactive, self-service applications that are available for everyone across the organization, through virtual assistants, chatbots, self-servicing and other applications.
-Its customers range from consumer-facing businesses like McDonald’s and Telefónica, through leading professional service firms PwC, KPMG and Deloitte in Europe, to banks, healthcare and industrial enterprises.
-Using BRYTER’s platform, business users can digitize and automate repetitive services to take up a fraction of the time and budget they took before, with no need for programming skills or experience.
-BRYTER is working with some of the largest companies globally and counts over 100 customers to date.
+Selective enterprise services such as intake processes and ticketing systems have become digital - but many services within compliance including legal, tax, privacy and security functions are still manual while relying on individual consultant relationships.
+Other regulatory departments like procurement, administration and HR also are having issues scaling their knowledge.

+BRYTER helps business experts within global organizations turn enterprise services into interactive, self-service applications available across the organization, through virtual assistants, chatbots, self-servicing and other applications.
+Its customers range from consumer-facing businesses like McDonald’s and Telefónica, leading professional service firms PwC, KPMG and Deloitte in Europe, to banks, healthcare and industrial enterprises.
+Using BRYTER’s platform, business users can digitize and automate repetitive services in a fraction of the time and at much lower costs.

-Thanks to its intuitive platform, users are able to get started with BRYTER in minutes.
-At the same time, it provides the power necessary for tasks and processes with complex reasoning and demanding use cases.
+Thanks to its intuitive platform, users with no technical programming knowledge get started with BRYTER in minutes.
+At the same time, it provides the power necessary for processes with complex reasoning and demanding use cases.
 Applications can be delivered to end users internally or externally at the click of a button.
 Since its launch, over 2,000 business applications and workflows have been deployed on the platform.

-Lowering the barriers to entry for the development of digital applications unleashes enormous potential for business professionals to digitize tasks, decision-making processes and repetitive reasoning, spreading knowledge and efficiency across corporations in days, and empowering them to focus on the more fulfilling, value-adding tasks that they are kept from by their caseload.
+Business professionals can digitize tasks and automate decision-making processes to extend individual expertise in days.
+Democratizing software development empowers them to focus on value-adding actions over repetitive tasks.
 After building out a fully end-to-end enterprise ready platform first, BRYTER has seen engagement with its platform multiply through 2020 and numerous organizations have responded to the disruption caused by COVID-19 by making enterprise services digitally available to everyone.

 John Curtius, Partner at Tiger Global, said: “BRYTER has all the characteristics of a top-tier software company: high quality product that solves a real customer pain point, a large market opportunity and a world-class founding team.
 The feedback from BRYTER’s customers was resoundingly positive in our research, and we are excited to see the company reach new heights over the coming years.”